-All developers know that moment when, after we’ve reviewed everything and completed our sanity tests, our code somehow doesn’t work in production.
+All developers know that moment when, after we’ve reviewed everything and completed our sanity tests, our code somehow doesn’t work in production – our code fails in production.
 The question is, how quickly and easily can we discover the problem so that we can continue delivering features faster and more confidently to our users?

 I found myself in such a situation recently where I discovered my code didn’t work in production.
 I developed a data retention feature in our product, Helios.
 In a nutshell, we retain the data (traces) of each of our customers for a certain amount of days, according to their plan.
 In some cases, we identify traces that should never be deleted, and we mark them as persistent.
 I created a new endpoint in the Helios app called

 persist, which updates the data in two different databases: the first one is a Postgres database that keeps the metadata of the traces; and the second is an Elasticsearch cluster that holds the raw data itself.
 Both should be affected by the data retention logic.

 I released the feature after testing it locally and ensuring that it worked in production as expected, but when I showed it live to the team during our sprint demo, only the first trace was marked properly as persistent, while the second trace wasn’t.